mdn/content/files/en-us/web/css/at-rule/index.md

 Statement at-rules end in a semicolon.
 There are several statement at-rules, designated by their identifiers, each with a different syntax:

 - {{cssxref("@charset")}}
-  - : Defines the character set used by the style sheet.
+  - : An algorithm (has the syntactic form of an at-rule, but isn't a definition) that determines the fallback character set used by the style sheet ([CSS Syntax](/en-US/docs/Web/CSS/CSS_syntax)).
 - {{cssxref("@import")}}
-  - : Tells the CSS engine to include an external style sheet.
+  - : Tells the CSS engine to include an external style sheet ([CSS cascade and inheritance](/en-US/docs/Web/CSS/CSS_cascade)).
+- {{cssxref("@layer")}}
+  - : Defines the order of precedence in case of multiple cascade layers ([CSS cascade and inheritance](/en-US/docs/Web/CSS/CSS_cascade)).
+Also used as a [block at-rule](#layer_2) to define a layer's styles.
 - {{cssxref("@namespace")}}
-  - : Tells the CSS engine that all its content must be considered prefixed with an XML namespace.

-> **Note:** Strictly speaking, `@charset` is not an at-rule, but a special byte sequence that's stripped before processing the content.
-Read its reference for more information.
+  - : Defines a default namespace for a style sheet or a namespace prefix that a selector only matches if the namespace and other selector components match ([CSS namespaces](/en-US/docs/Web/CSS/CSS_namespaces)).

 ### Block at-rules